jaygriggsau/tic-tac-toe/README.md

 ## :computer: [Click here](https://jaygriggsau.github.io/tic-tac-toe/) to see my live project!

 ## Algo

+//This changed along the way but this was my origignal statement//

 For our Tic-Tac-Toe JavaScript game, we'll only need three files.

 In index.html, we'll assign classes to all the different parts of the game.
 In style.css, we'll take care of the game's styling.
 And in script.js, we'll write the actual code for the game.